MovingBlocks/DestinationSol/README.markdown

 You only need Java installed to run Destination Sol from source.
 Use Java 7 or 8, the newer the better.

-Run any commands in the project root directory
+Run any commands in the project root directory (where you cloned / extracted the project to, using a command prompt / terminal).

 * Download / clone the [source from GitHub](https://github.com/MovingBlocks/DestinationSol)
-* To run from the command line: `gradlew run`
+* To run from the command line: `gradlew run` (on Linux you might need to use `./gradlew run`)
 * To prepare for IntelliJ run: `gradlew idea` then load the generated project via `DestinationSol.ipr`
 * To create a game package for distribution (Windows, Linux, Mac): `gradlew distZip`